Potato tuberworm, potato tubermoth (Phthorimaea operculella)

 Parasitoid wasps have been observed to kill some tuberworm larvae, but prevalence appears to be low.
-Research shows that a tuberworm-specific virus has potential for controlling tuberworm via application with commercial equipment, but no virus product is currently available on the market.
+Research shows that a tuberworm-specific virus has potential for controlling tuberworm via application with commercial equipment, but no virus product is currently available on the market in the U.S.

 Tuber damage is the most important aspect of tuberworm management, and there are some simple means to help protect tubers from infestation.
 Prompt harvesting after vine kill can be very effective.
 Harvesting under green vines may be best, since tuberworm prefers living in the foliage.
 Keeping soil wet, especially as vines die, may be very important.
 Anything that keeps tubers more than 2 inches deep will be protective; deep tuber set, hilling practices, or covering hills after vine kill can prevent tuber damage.
 Potatoes should not be grown under furrow irrigation in areas where tuberworm is prevalent.